You can ask HM Revenue and Customs (HMRC) to cancel tax you owe (‘arrears’) if you think they’ve made a mistake because both of the following apply:

 - Class 4 National Insurance contributions

-- HMRC haven’t used tax information provided to them, for example about a change of income or job
+HMRC have not used information provided to them, for example about a change of job

-- HMRC told you about the tax you owe more than 12 months after the end of the tax year in which they received your information
+HMRC told you about the tax you owe more than 12 months after the end of the tax year in which they received your information - tax owed from the last tax year is unlikely to be written off no matter when HMRC received information about your change of circumstances

-- you have a reasonable belief that your tax affairs are up to date
+- you have a reasonable belief that your tax affairs are in order for the years you owe the tax and HMRC agree

 The tax information could have come from: